Training Opportunities

 Below are some excerpts from the feedback provided by our trainees that illustrate the culture of our training program and the center as a whole:

-The University of Northern Colorado is located in Greeley, Colorado and is home to over 13,000 students.
+The University of Northern Colorado is located in Greeley, Colorado.
 UNC’s roots are in the field of education, training educators for Colorado schools since 1890.
-This legacy persists today with the most students enrolled in Science Licensure programs and the largest contributor to teacher employment in the state.
-Students can also choose from more than 200 degree programs across five colleges.
+Students can also choose from more than 200 degree programs across various colleges.
 The university offers the education of a large university with small class sizes and the convenience of a walking campus.
-Learn more about the UNC campus.

 Advanced Practicum